Swimming at the 2012 Summer Olympics: Participating nations

-FINA announced in early July 2012 that 631 athletes from 166 nations would compete in swimming events at the 2012 Olympics (note: all nations qualified for the 10 km races also had at least 1 swimmer qualified for the pool portion).
+FINA announced in early July 2012 that 631 athletes from 166 nations would compete in swimming events at the 2012 Olympics.
 59 nations qualified via the A cut (OQT), 12 via the B cut (OST) and 95 via Universality.
 Brunei, Central African Republic, Djibouti, Ethiopia, Lesotho, Liechtenstein, Togo, and Tonga made their official debut in swimming.
 Meanwhile, Grenada, Iraq, and Saint Vincent and the Grenadines returned to the sport after an eight-year absence.
 Nations with swimmers at the Games are (team size in parentheses):

 Medal table

 Note: There were ties for silver in the men's 200 m freestyle and men's 100 m butterfly events.